|

 Photo: Charlie Miller

-I put another layer of the cotton padding on top of the socks.
+I put another layer of cotton padding on top of the socks.

 New Padding for the Chair Seat and Back